-The balance payable to related parties as at December 31, 2019 was \$29,963 (December 31, 2018 - \$196,074) and is included in accounts payable and accrued liabilities.
-These payables are unsecured, non-interest bearing and are expected to be repaid under normal trade terms.
+As at December 31, 2020, the Company owed \$84,222 (December 31, 2019 - \$29,963) to Fladgate Exploration Consulting Corp, which was related to exploration and evaluation expenses and for project management services.
+The amount owing was included in accounts payable and accrued liabilities and is unsecured, non-interest bearing and is expected to be repaid under normal trade terms.